lmtraders59/se_project_3/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!
+1. The project's name
+2. A description of the project and its functionality
+3. A description of the technologies and techniques used
+4. The link to GitHub Pages
+There are no validation errors according to the W3C validato